Campus Phone: 785-532-6849

 As a scholar, Dr. Shaffer centers his research on the advancement of democratic practices through deliberative politics and civic engagement in higher education and other institutional and community settings.
 He has published numerous articles on deliberation, higher education, community development, and civic life.
 He has also contributed to edited volumes on environmental leadership, higher education’s historical and contemporary civic engagement movement, graduate education, and communication pedagogy.

-He is co-editor of Deliberative Pedagogy: Teaching and Learning for Democratic Engagement (Michigan State University Press, 2017), A Crisis of Civility?
-Contemporary Research on Civility, Incivility, and Political Discourse (Routledge, 2018), and Jumping into Civic Life: Stories of Public Work from Extension Professionals (Kettering Foundation Press, 2018).
-Two forthcoming books, Discussing Democracy: A Primer on Dialogue and Deliberation in Higher Education (Stylus) and When Democracy Had Roots: Civic Professionals, Group Discussion, and Adult Education in the Rural New Deal (West Virginia University Press), are set to be published in 2019.
+He is co-editor of Deliberative Pedagogy: Teaching and Learning for Democratic Engagement (Michigan State University Press, 2017), A Crisis of Civility?: Political Discourse and its Discontents (Routledge, 2018), Jumping into Civic Life: Stories of PUblic Work from Extension Professionals (Kettering Foundation Press, 2018), and Agri-Culture and Future of Farming (Interactivity Foundaiton, 2018).
+Two additional book projects, Discussing Democracy: A Primer on Dialogue and Deliberation in Higher Education (Stylus) and When Democracy Had Roots: Civic Professionals, Group Discussion, and Adult Education in the Rural New Deal (West Virginia University Press), are forthcoming.

 For publications and CV, visit https://ksu.academia.edu/TimothyShaffer.